oddbird/start-testing-preso/slides.rst

 .. note::

-   (In Python 2, need to ``pip install mock`` and ``import mock``.)
+   (Python 2: ``pip install mock`` and ``import mock``.)

    Now mock takes care of the dirty work of replacing ``gitrecs.urlopen`` and making sure it gets replaced back at the end of the test, making our test shorter and clearer.

    But I'm still not satisfied with it!

-   The essence of this test is that if GitHub returns this list of dicts, we transform it into a set of repo full_names.
-But that essence is obscured here by all this accidental complexity: the FakeResponse with a read() method, needing to encode stuff to bytes because that's what a urlopen response contains, needing to dump a data structure to JSON...
+Essence: if GitHub returns this list of dicts, we transform it into a set of repo full_names.
+Essence obscured here by all this accidental complexity: the FakeResponse with a read() method, needing to encode stuff to bytes because that's what a urlopen response contains, needing to dump a data structure to JSON...

    And if we need to write multiple tests for the data-structure handling, every single test will be cluttered with this additional cruft.